home-assistant/brands/README.md

 ### Without placeholder fallback

 This method uses the plain URLs, **WITHOUT** the `/_/` in the URL path.
-A missing image will result in a 404 being served.
+A missing image will result in status 404 being served.

 For example: <`https://brands.home-assistant.io/[domain]/icon.png`>

-- If a domain is missing the `icon.png` file, 404 will be served
+- If a domain is missing the `icon.png` file, status 404 will be served
 - If a domain is missing the `logo.png` file, the `icon.png` is served instead (if available).
 - If a domain is missing the `icon@2x.png` file, the `icon.png` is served instead (if available).
 - If a domain is missing the `logo@2x.png` file:
-  - the `icon@2x.png` is served if available and `logo.png` is missing
+  - the `logo.png` file is served (if available).
-  - the `logo.png` is served instead (if available).
+  - the `icon@2x.png` file is served if available when `logo.png` is missing
-- If a image optimised for dark themes (image is prefixed with 'dark_') is missing, it's non-prefixed match will be served instead (if available).
+- If an image optimised for dark themes (image is prefixed with 'dark_') is missing, its non-prefixed match will be served instead (if available).

 ### With placeholder fallback